Last updated: April 30, 2026

 Frequently Asked Questions

-Do I need a license to start an HVAC business in Ohio?
+Do I need a state HVAC license in Ohio?

 How much does it cost to start an HVAC business in Ohio?